The Coupling Effect: Experimental Validation of the Fusion of Fossen and Featherstone to Simulate UVMS Dynamics in Julia: Methodology

 \subsection{Simulation Environment}

-The system comprises a Teledyne Seabotix (San Diego, CA, USA) vLBV300 vehicle \cite{Seabotix} and a Reach Robotics (Sydney, Australia) Alpha 5 electric manipulator \cite{Reach}.
-The Seabotix vehicle has 4 actuated degrees of freedom (surge, sway, heave, and yaw) and two unactuated degrees which are passively stable (pitch and roll).
+The system comprises a Blue Robotics (Torrance, CA, USA) BlueROV2 vehicle and a Reach Robotics (Sydney, Australia) Alpha 5 electric manipulator \cite{Reach}.
+The standard version of the vehicle has 4 actuated degrees of freedom (surge, sway, heave, and yaw) and two unactuated DOF which are passively stable (pitch and roll).
 The Alpha has 4 rotational degrees of freedom and a gripper end effector.
 Figure \ref{fig:UVMS} is a visual representation of the system and its degrees of freedom.
-Values for mass, body geometry, buoyancy, and manipulator drag coefficients were obtained from the manufacturer's documentation.
-Drag coefficients for the vehicle were taken from previous approximations with Computational Fluid Dynamics in \cite{Dan2017}.
-The added mass was approximated by scaling down the added mass of the ROV Minerva \cite{berg2012development} to match the added mass calculated in \cite{Dan2017} for the Seabotix vehicle.
-Similarly, we used the same nonlinear/linear drag coefficient ratio as \cite{berg2012development} to estimate the linear drag coefficients for the vehicle.
-The added mass for the manipulator approximated each link as a cylinder.

-The simulator was written in the Julia programming language \cite{Julia} using primarily the RigidBodyDynamics.jl package \cite{rigidbodydynamicsjl}.
-Fossen's equation is applied to the vehicle \cite{Fossen1994}:
+We used the same values for mass, body geometry, buoyancy, added mass, and drag coefficients as seen in the prevailing literature, summarized in \cite{blueROVparams}.
+We obtained corresponding values for the manipulator from the manufacturer's documentation.